React Components to Blocks

 property.

-The following RFC document explains in detail the different options and configurations regarding the usage of the @faustwp/block-editor-utils
+package to convert React components into Block Editor blocks.
+To learn more, see this RFC document that explains in detail the different options and configurations regarding the usage of the @faustwp/block-editor-utils

 .